 import os

-flag = os.environ.get("FLAG""neko{the_neko_must_fit_to_the_hyperelliptic}")
+flag = os.environ.get("FLAG", "neko{the_neko_must_fit_to_the_hyperelliptic}")

-= random_prime(2 ** 512)
+p = random_prime(2 ** 512)

 xv = randint(0, p-1)